Vonng/pigsty/docs/c-arch.md

 ![](_media/meta.svg)

 The infrastructure is deployed on [meta-node](#meta-node).
-A set of environments containing one or more management nodes for infrastructure deployment.
+A set of environments containing one or more meta nodes for infrastructure deployment.
 All infrastructure components are deployed replica-style, except for **Distributed Configuration Storage (DCS)**.

-?> If multiple management nodes are configured, the DCSs (etcd/consul) on the management nodes act together as a cluster of DCS servers.
+?> If multiple meta nodes are configured, the DCSs (etcd/consul) on the meta nodes act together as a cluster of DCS servers.

 ## Meta Node

-In each environment, **Pigsty requires at least one management node, which will act as the control center** for the entire environment.
-The management node is responsible for various administrative tasks: saving state, managing configuration, initiating tasks, collecting metrics, and so on.
-The infrastructure components of the entire environment, Nginx, Grafana, Prometheus, Alertmanager, NTP, DNS Nameserver, and DCS, will be deployed on the management node.
+In each environment, **Pigsty requires at least one meta node, which will act as the control center** for the entire environment.
+The meta node is responsible for various administrative tasks: saving state, managing configuration, initiating tasks, collecting metrics, and so on.
+The infrastructure components of the entire environment, Nginx, Grafana, Prometheus, Alertmanager, NTP, DNS Nameserver, and DCS, will be deployed on the meta node.

-The management node will also be used to deploy the metadatabase (Consul or Etcd), and users can also use existing **external DCS clusters**.
-If deploying DCS to the management nodes, it is recommended that 3 management nodes be used in a **production environment** to fully guarantee the availability of DCS services. infrastructure components outside of DCS will be deployed as peer-to-peer copies on all management nodes.
-The number of management nodes requires a minimum of 1, recommends 3, and recommends no more than 5.
+The meta node will also be used to deploy the meta-database (Consul or Etcd), and users can also use existing **external DCS clusters**.
+If deploying DCS to the meta nodes, it is recommended that 3 meta nodes be used in a **production environment** to fully guarantee the availability of DCS services. infrastructure components outside of DCS will be deployed as peer-to-peer copies on all meta nodes.
+The number of meta nodes requires a minimum of 1, recommends 3, and recommends no more than 5.

-The default services running on the management nodes are shown below.
+The default services running on the meta nodes are shown below.

 | Component | Port | Default Domain | Description |
 | :-----------: | :--: | :----------: | ------------------------------- |